Oregon

 - Deletion requests were the consumer right most frequently requested and denied

-- 38 enforcement matters were closed, all resolved through the notice-and-cure process
+- 38 enforcement matters were closed during the period, all resolved through the notice-and-cure process then in effect

 - The DOJ reported that most businesses updated their privacy notices and improved their consumer rights mechanisms quickly after being contacted

-The Q1 2025 report also noted over 250 complaints from Oregonians regarding the handling of consumer data by the federal Department of Government Efficiency (DOGE).
+The six-month enforcement report, released in March 2025, also noted over 250 complaints from Oregonians regarding the handling of consumer data by the federal Department of Government Efficiency (DOGE) in Q1 2025.

 Oregon Data Breach Notification Law